m-czyz/node-task/readme.md

     * communication with `users` and `feed` via RMQ-RPC
 * users - should handle users related actions, in scope of this task the only action exposed by this service is fetching user by id for api-gateway authorization purposes
     * database mongo chosen due to ease of scaling and non-relation data, port is exposed to host due to development purposes (connecting with external database tools)
-* feed - should handle fetching user feed (in scope of a task), in real life
+* feed - should handle fetching user feed (in scope of a task), in a current version it's also storing information about when user fetched the feed last time.
-    * casandra is chosen because in real life example user feed will be spammed with inserts and reads
+    * casandra is chosen because feed will be spammed with inserts and reads, it scales well and is prepared for heavy writes scenarios
     * casandra database with exposed port for development purposes, in real env should be only internal
-* posts - should handle all posts related logic but in scope of node task was not necessary to implement at all, because all posts data are pre-loaded inside `feed` service database in more complicated scenario it should provide post creation
+* posts - should handle all posts related logic but in scope of node task it was not necessary to implement at all, because all posts data are pre-loaded inside `feed` service database as feed entries`
 * feed-worker - not implement due to nature of task, it was not necessary to insert/update/delete posts (thus to create feed entries).
 If posts crud was required, then feed-worker must be implemented to handle communication and expensive upserts in cassandra.
   Then it can be implemented like this:
   1. Users add post via -> `POST /posts` in api gateway